alexlovric/gmac/README.md

 - Transform geometries (or selection just a selection of nodes)
 - Large range of selection and transformation tools
 - Convenient python interface (gmac_py)
-- Import/export vtk-type files and stl files (ASCII only currently)
+- Import/export vtk-type files and stl files

 Here's a demonstration of a plane tail deformed using the Free Form deformer (FFD):